 With Afterlife I wanted to make something that showed everything I would want to see in a publication, with a high focus on art and philosophy, alongside process-based photographs, from sketches all the way to final tattoos, and also portraits of the artists in their daily environments.
-I wanted an artist I trusted and looked up to to go along on this ride with me.
+For Volume I and Volume II, I wanted an artist I trusted and looked up to to go along on this ride with me.
 Joey Prince is that person, an outstanding photographer and documentarian.
 Once Joey agreed to do this project with me, I knew we were on a good track.
 That brought us to finding our designer and visual-content person, Christopher Dang, amazingly open to ideas and such a talented and creative designer and artist in his own right.
 Once we had the ball rolling with the help of many of our friends/coworkers/families we saught out the advice of David Skolkin.
 David generously took on the role of project overseer and made the book what it is today.

 We are all beyond excited to share this project with you, and look forward to many more volumes to come!